raulexposito/boost-config-file-reader/README.md

 # Execution:

-1. Execute `make` to create the executable (named `boost-config-file-reader-main` and placed under `main`).
+1. Execute `make` to create the executable.
 Google Test and Google Mock will be downloaded and compiled.
-2. Execute it: `./main/boost-config-file-reader-main ../config/config.ini`.
+2. Run it: `./app/src/main/cpp/boost-config-file-reader-app
+../lib/src/main/resources/config.ini`.

 # Tests:

 1. Execute `make test` to run the tests from make.
-2. Execute `./lib/test/reader/filereader-test` to run the tests from Google Test.
+2. Execute `./lib/src/test/cpp/reader/configreader-test` to run the tests from Google Test.

 # References: